jacquietran/academic_outputs/README.md

 ### 2022

 - **Tran, J.** (2022). <a href="https://wombat2022.numbat.space/sport.html">More data than we know what to do with!
-[Note: Women's results not available.]</a> Presented at the _2022 Workshop Organised by the Monash Business Analytics Team (WOMBAT)_, 7 December, Melbourne, Australia.
+[Note: Women's results not available.]</a> Presented at the _2022 Workshop Organised by the Monash Business Analytics Team (WOMBAT)_, 7 December 2022, Melbourne, Australia.

 ### 2021

 - **Tran, J.** (2021).
 What you learn from "pinging your first hammy": Lessons learned from working with data in elite sport.
-Presented at the _2021 Australian Catholic University Women in High Performance Sport Seminar Series_, 29 June, Online.
+Presented at the _2021 Australian Catholic University Women in High Performance Sport Seminar Series_, 29 June 2021, Online.

 ### 2020

 - **Tran, J.** (2020).
 Data practices and data problems in performance sport.
-Presented at the _2020 satRday Auckland Conference_, 22 February, Auckland, New Zealand.
+Presented at the _2020 satRday Auckland Conference_, 22 February 2020, Auckland, New Zealand.

 ### 2019

 - **Tran, J.** (2019).
 Working with data in elite sport.
-Presented at the _2019 University of Auckland Statistics Teachers' Day_, 29 November, Auckland, New Zealand.
+Presented at the _2019 University of Auckland Statistics Teachers' Day_, 29 November 2019, Auckland, New Zealand.
 - **Tran, J.** (2019).
 Using data analytics to investigate, understand, and solve problems in exercise and sport.
-Presented at the 2019 Exercise & Sport Science Australia Forum, 4 May, Melbourne, Australia.
+Presented at the _2019 Exercise & Sport Science Australia Forum_, 4 May 2019, Melbourne, Australia.

 ### 2018

 - **Tran, J.** (2018).
-[From insights to decisions: Knowledge sharing in sports analytics.](https://www.slideshare.net/jacquietran/from-insights-to-decisions-knowledge-sharing-in-sports-analytics) Presented at the Auckland University of Technology Sports Performance Research Institute New Zealand Strength & Conditioning Pre-Conference - Sports Performance Analysis, 14 November, Auckland, New Zealand. `slide deck`
+[From insights to decisions: Knowledge sharing in sports analytics.](https://www.slideshare.net/jacquietran/from-insights-to-decisions-knowledge-sharing-in-sports-analytics) Presented at the _Auckland University of Technology Sports Performance Research Institute New Zealand Strength & Conditioning Pre-Conference - Sports Performance Analysis_, 14 November 2018, Auckland, New Zealand. `slide deck`

 ## Editorial work